-Photograph of the Website author, Joe Bosher (me), at his first posting to RAF Sutton Bridge 1956.
-The start of a fantastic but very short stay in the Royal Air force.
-I left in 1961 but enjoyed every moment of my time with the RAF all those fifty years ago - but that's what memory does for you.
+The photograph of the Website author, Joe Bosher, at his first posting to RAF Sutton Bridge in 1956, the start of a fantastic (his words) but short stay in the Royal Air Force.
+He left the Service in 1961 having enjoyed every moment of his time with the RAF all those years ago, “but that is what memory does for you.”

 Welcome to the 74th Entry Website.

-If you are wondering what it's all about: we are ex-Aircraft Apprentices of the 74th Entry, No 1.
+If you are wondering what it is all about: we are ex-Aircraft Apprentices of the 74th Entry, No 1.
 School of Technical Training, RAF Halton.
 That was over fifty years ago but the spirit of the 74th lives on.